GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### **Introduction**

 Before creating your conversational AI agents, you need to build a centralized context layer.
+In Google Cloud, Knowledge Catalog allows you to store technical and business metadata, making it well suited for this purpose.
 This layer ensures your agents understand your business terminology, operational metadata, and data asset structures, leading to higher accuracy and fewer hallucinations.

 #### **Task 6.1: Technical Metadata Enrichment**